What are Enzymes?

 Safety & Side Effects

 There has been no toxicity shown from using systemic enzymes.
 There is no dangerous or lethal dose of systemic enzymes.
-These enzymes are the same enzymes the body naturally contains.
-Wobenzym can be used in preconception and has been shown to be helpful throughout pregnancy (see above information) with the agreement/approval of your doctor.
+These enzymes are the same enzymes the body naturally produces.
+Fertilica Choice EnzymesTM can be used for preconception.
+Talk to your doctor about continuing any systemic enzyme blend throughout pregnancy (see above information) and do so only with the agreement/approval of your doctor.

 Stop taking systemic enzymes two weeks prior to any type of surgery.
-Use systemic enzymes in preparation for conception, not while you are pregnant or may be pregnant.
-If you are using Wobenzym for possible miscarriage prevention, please talk with your doctor and get their approval for use during pregnancy.
+It is best to begin use of systemic enzymes in preparation for conception for best results.
+If you are using systemic enzymes for possible miscarriage prevention, please talk with your doctor and get their approval for use during pregnancy.

 Use During Pregnancy